 Types of colorectal cancer

 Colorectal cancer can begin in either the colon or the rectum.
-Cancer that begins in the colon is called colon cancer, and cancer that begins in the rectum is called rectal cancer.
+Cancer that begins in the colon is called colon cancer.
+Cancer that begins in the rectum is called rectal cancer.